opensource-force/osf-blog/content/posts/get-on-the-boat/index.md

 And the biggest space ship that I think most people know about is the Death Star from Star Wars, and since I want to talk about a giant boat, I'm going to use it.

 Wookiepedia tells me that there are 1.7 million space citizens on the Death Star, a big number to be sure, but still smaller than most cities that people can name.
+A quora answer on big boats informs me that everyone has a job, so if we transfer that to the Death Star, we have to come up with 1.7 million jobs.
+And since 1.7 million is around the population of Phoenix, the sixth largest city in the US, that's a lot of jobs.

+Now just like how Galen Erso would make for an interesting dinner guest, but may not be able to speak to the intricacies of large scale kyber crystal infused mega-weapons and the intra-galactic supply chain necessary to meet imperical planet destruction schedules, the boat that is Planet Nine is a bit too large for me to explain in a single blog post.
+So the point of this post is not to tell you how boats work, or how this one in particular works.
+Instead, it's about how we put you to work if you come aboard.